cbouts/ECON498_midterm/README.md

 if not os.path.exists("json_files_2"):
 	os.mkdir("json_files_2")
 ```
-On my computer, I need to include the next line because I get an "unverified" error if I do not.
-However, many people successfully omit this from their code: `context = ssl._create_unverified_context()`.
-We write this unverified context after each of our URLs to prevent the error: `context=context`.
+On my computer, I need to include the line `context = ssl._create_unverified_context()` and write `context=context` after each URL to prevent an "unverified" error.
+However, many people successfully omit this from their code.

 In its current form, the file requests data at 15 minute intervals for the 48 hour time period of interest, resulting in (4 downloads per hour) * (48 hours) = 192 download processes reflected in the beginning for the for loop: `for i in range(192):`.
 The file then requests the first page of 100 coins from coinmarketcap, the first 250 coins from coingecko, sleeps for 15 seconds, requests the second page of 100 coins from coinmarketcap and coins 250-500 from coingecko, sleeps for 15 seconds, then requests pages 3-5 (coins 300-500) from coinmarketcap (with sleep time of 15 seconds between these requests).
 After this, the program sleeps for 840 seconds.